 Self-Proclaimed Leftists Siding with State Violence and the Police

 NO EXAMPLE of this seems to be clearer than Ka Wei-bo (卡維波).
-Ka, ironically a university professor, recently attracted the ire of Hong Kong and Taiwanese netizens after the death of 22-year-old student protestor Alex Chow Tsz-lok, who was a second-year student at the Hong Kong University of Science and Technology.
+Ka, ironically a university professor at National Central University, recently attracted the ire of Hong Kong and Taiwanese netizens after the death of 22-year-old student protestor Alex Chow Tsz-lok, who was a second-year student at the Hong Kong University of Science and Technology.
 Chow died on November 8th after falling from a car park during a police clearance operation, with many suspecting that Chow fell because he was attempting to flee from tear gas fired by the police.

 Ka’s response several days after the death, on November 10th, was to post on the official Facebook account of the Hong Kong Police Force that, “Finally there was a death, there’s no need to protest at the Prince Edward MTR, there’s no need to pay attention to that Haidilao,” (總算真死了一個，不用再去太子站憑弔了，也不用管那個海底撈了), the former referring to a police clearance operation on August 31st in the Prince Edward MTR that some demonstrators suspect may have caused deaths that police covered up and the latter referring the death of a fifteen-year-old protestor whose naked body was found drowned in the Hong Kong Harbor and comparing this to the Chinese-owned hot pot chain which has a location near the Prince Edward MTR.
 While the circumstances of how this latter protestor died are still unknown, some believe that she may have been secretly killed by the Hong Kong police force, and her body disposed of in Hong Kong Harbor.
 With regards to Chow’s death, Ka may be interpreted as expressing something like relief, now that there was a confirmed death to the movement, not just speculated deaths.